ircam-ismm/como-vox/README.md

   - [x] smooth, specially on diminuendo
   - [ ] relative intensity
   - [ ] normalise score
+  - [ ] hold when transport does not stop with beating
 - [ ] global volume
   - [?] compressor
   - [?] reverb